BILLABONG SANCTUARY THROUGH THE YEARS

 Some of those original animals are still here:

-- Jacko the cheeky sulphur crested cockatoo greets visitors from his perch by the koalas.
+- Jacko the cheeky sulphur crested cockatoo greets visitors from her perch by the koalas.

 - Our red-tailed black cockatoos continue to breed successfully.
 One of their many chicks is Ash, currently everyone’s favourite.
 Over the years many of their offspring have been traded to other wildlife parks.

 - Riley, one of our biggest crocs, came from a croc farm in the Northern Territory.
-(He’s our only croc with a known age.)
 With his mate Bonza beside him, and fresh food every day, he’s truly living the life of Riley